-The 2001-2002 helicopter assisted regional sampling program was designed as follow-up ground truthing to the airborne surveys over the Kombolgie Subgroup outcrop.
-A total of 6 samples were collected in May 2002.
+The helicopter assisted regional sampling programs conducted during the period of ground based field activities from 2002 to 2004 were designed as follow-up ground truthing to the airborne surveys over the Kombolgie Subgroup outcrop, ground truthing of the airborne hyperspectral clay interpretation anomalies and also regional based sampling.
+A total of 72 samples were collected during the period.
 The following figure shows the areas of coverage.
-These samples were carefully selected to represent anomaly and regional background signatures for lithological, spectral and geochemical parameters at each location.
+These samples were selected to represent anomaly and regional background signatures for lithological, spectral and geochemical parameters at each location.
 Geomorphological, geological and radiometric parameters were recorded and a digital photograph at each site was taken.
 The samples were systematically processed after return to Darwin.
 Lithological textures, alteration colours (Munsell), grain-size variations and petrophysical parameters (magnetic susceptibility) were routinely recorded.